 - Eating window: 8-12 hours

-This way, you don’t risk abruptly inducing excessive caloric restriction when you start fasting.
+This way, you don’t risk abruptly inducing excessive caloric restriction when fasting.

 The gradual approach allows beginners to test how the body and hormonal balance react to the change.

-Finally, the extreme calorie restriction of conventional diets can upset the female cycle, according to studies.2
+Finally, according to studies, the extreme calorie restriction of conventional diets can upset the female cycle.2

 Since this cannot happen with this fasting method, crescendo fasting is the beginner’s plan for women.